imehrdadmahdavi/elastic-notification-scaler/README.md

 - Value: integer
 - CurrentWorker: string

-While a worker is processing a subset, it should increment the Value by 1 every second, and ensure the CurrentWorker value is set to the worker pod’s name.
+While a worker is processing a subset, it will increment the Value by 1 every second and set the CurrentWorker value to the name of the worker pod.

-Every second, the worker should print the list of ID’s that are being watched in the table.
-These should be stable if there’s no change to the amount of values in the table, or number of workers available.
-Upon change to either, there should be a redistribution done, minimizing the amount of change across workers. (hint: consistent hashing)
+Every second, the worker will print the list of IDs being watched in the table.
+This list will remain stable if there are no changes to the number of values in the table or the number of available workers.
+However, if there is a change to either, a redistribution will be performed to minimize the amount of change across workers using consistent hashing algorithm.

-You can use any database of your choice.

-You are not allowed to use the k8s controlplane APIs.

-**Acceptance criteria:**

-I should be able to helm deploy an app (can be written in golang or any other language of preference) to my kubernetes cluster.

-Viewing the logs of the worker nodes should show the output described above.

-If I change the deployment size, I should see the logs representing the redistribution.

-TTR for disruption/size changes is important.

 ## Structure